MoatLab/FEMU/README.md

 1. Make sure you have installed necessary libraries for building QEMU.
-The dependencies can be installed automatically by
+The dependencies can be installed by following instructions below:

 	```bash
 	# Switch to the FEMU building directory